malwinasanjose/bergfex_snow_alert/README.md

  Finally, we add the GPS coordinates of each weather station.

  ### Milestone 3
- In this part our aim is to find the nearest known snow level for our activities and to create a "snow alert" if necessary.
+ In this part, our aim is to find the nearest known snow level for our activities and to create a "snow alert" if necessary.
 Therefore, we use the files from Milestones 1 & 2 and compare the GPS coordinates.
- We then classify based on two conditions if a snow alert exists and add the 'snow status' to each activity.
+ We then classify based on two conditions if a snow alert exists or not.
+Finally, we add the 'snow status' to each activity.

  Outcomes